 In a medium bowl, combine the oats with the rest of the ingredients and mix until well combined.

 Bake at 325°F for 30-40 minutes or until the oats are golden brown and toasted.
 Midway through baking, you can use the back of your offset spatula to press down on the granola.
-This helps them to cluster slightly, though this recipe isn't really made for clustered granola.
-Essentially, the pressing down step is totally optional.
+This helps them to cluster slightly, though this recipe isn't made for clustered granola.
+Essentially, the pressing down step is optional.

 Once it has finished baking, let the granola cool at room temperature for at least an hour.
 Don't expect the granola to be crispy out of the oven.
-It will actually crisp up as it cools.
+It will crisp up as it cools.

 Once the mixture has fully cooled, you can add your favorite add-in and mix to combine.
 Enjoy!